varkenvarken/Snap/documentation/Snap-User-Manual.md

 ### Match tags

-This option is available in the Snap\! panel in the 3d-view as well.
+This option is available in the Snap! panel in the 3d-view as well.

 With this option selected, objects can only be snapped to other objects when the tags defined on their snap-points match.